Skip advert

 Verdict

-New Renault Scenics are no longer available in the UK, and the fact that there’s no significant appetite for it is a shame, because it’s good to drive, bursting with practicality and excellent value.
+The current Renault Scenic is an all-electric SUV and is very different from the model it replaced, but the fact that there’s no significant appetite for the Mk4 is a shame, because it’s good to drive, bursting with practicality and excellent value.
 It seems SUV-focused buyers no longer want MPVs of any size.
 As a result, second-hand Scenics are much more unusual than you might think, and that’s unfortunate.
-This Mk4 model looks really smart and it offers a level of cabin versatility that’s generally not available in the compact SUV sector – especially if you want seven-seat accommodation.
+The Mk4 looks really smart and it offers a level of cabin versatility that’s generally not available in the compact SUV sector – especially if you want seven-seat accommodation.
 We liked the Grand Scenic enough to commend it in our 2017 Best MPV category in our New Car Awards, and it’s still worthy of your consideration.

 Advertisement - Article continues below